Introduction to Cluster Algebras. Chapters 1-3: Connections to number theory

-(all four vertices are mutable).
+Consider the exchange matrix shown in Figure~\ref{fig:4vertexquiver} along with the corresponding quiver.
 It is easy to check that mutating at the vertex labeled~1 produces a quiver that differs from the original one by clockwise rotation by~$\pi/2$.
 It follows that subsequent quiver mutations at $2,3,4,1,2,3,4,1,\dots$ will generate a sequence of cluster variables satisfying the Somos-4 recurrence above.
 In view of the Laurent phenomenon, the initial conditions $z_0=z_1=z_2=z_3=1$ will result in a sequence of integers. \end{example}

 \begin{remark} An alternative approach to establishing integrality of the Somos-4 and other related sequences is based on explicit combinatorial interpretations of their terms.
 In particular, the numbers~$z_m$ defined above can be shown to count \emph{perfect matchings} in certain planar bipartite graphs, see~\cite{speyer-perfect-matchings} and Figure~\ref{fig:somos-4}. \end{remark}